SummerLoveRain/AISEA/README.md

-# SciNEA
+# AISEA
-SciNEA: Scientific Computing for Nuclear Engineering Applications
+AISEA: AI for Science with Engineering Applications